-The savings will come from general and administrative expenses and from North America, it said.
+The new savings will come from general and administrative expenses and from North America, it said.

-Pearson, which had lost a quarter of its market value in the last nine months prior to Friday's update, said first-quarter trading had been in line with guidance and it reiterated its full-year targets.
+Pearson, which had lost a quarter of its market value in the nine months before Friday's update, said first-quarter trading had been in line with guidance and stuck to full-year targets.

-Analysts said the plan should boost earnings as the cost cuts come through.
+Analysts said the new plan should boost earnings as the cost cuts come through.